Cybernetic Futures Inst. 4

 In formal terms, Gaia was set out to explore the notion of screen choreography through a subtle, poetic and reflective interplay of images of the body and the environment.
 In terms of content, the woman's performance is perceived as a source of metaphoric and archetypal imagery that highlights the intricate relationship between body, psyche, and the world.

-Dance on Screen PhD Thesis
+Dance on Screen by Lila Moore PhD Thesis (2001)

 GAIA- MYSTERIOUS RHYTHMS